The compact support property for solutions to stochastic heat equations with stable noise: Compact support for

-The proof method for Theorem~\ref{thm_highdim} is similar to the proof of Theorem~\ref{thm_onedim} for $\gamma \in [1/\alpha,1)$.
+The proof method for Theorem~\ref{thm_highdim} is similar to the proof of Theorem~\ref{thm_onedim}.
 Many of the one-dimensional proof ingredients have analogous versions stated in terms of the projected process, and most of the martingale arguments from Section~\ref{s_dimone} do not depend on the spatial dimensions of the associated stochastic integrals.
-However, the higher-dimensional setting and the use of the projected process necessitate several modifications, in particular in proving a result analogous to Lemma~\ref{lemma_probbound}.
+Thus, for several claims we do not give proofs, and just refer to the proofs of the analogous claims in the previous section.
+However, the higher-dimensional setting and the use of the projected process necessitate several substantial modifications, in particular in proving a result analogous to Lemma~\ref{lemma_probbound}.